Yosefgeda/ethio-arts-event/README.md

 ### Setup

 Clone this repository to your desired folder, access the directory and run the html file:
-To clone: git clone git@github.com:Yosefgeda/My-portfolio.git to change to directory: cd My-portfolio
+To clone: git clone git@github.com:Yosefgeda/ethio-arts-event.git to change to directory: cd ethio-arts-event
 Inside you will find the html file.